Ad26.ZEBOV/MVA-BN-Filo Ebola Vaccine Description

 Ad26.ZEBOV/MVA-BN-Filo is a heterologous prime-boost Ebola vaccine regimen.

-Ad26.ZEBOV is a monovalent vaccine designed to provide active specific acquired immunity to the Ebola virus.
+Developed by Janssen, Ad26.ZEBOV is a monovalent vaccine designed to provide active specific acquired immunity to the Ebola virus.
 The vaccine is based on adenovirus type 26 (Ad26) vector expressing the glycoprotein (GP) of the Ebola virus Mayinga variant.
+Janssen has rapidly advanced the development of the vaccine with multiple clinical Phase 1, 2 and 3 trials ongoing in parallel in healthy adults, children, elderly and immunocompromised populations across Europe, USA and Africa with the goal of ultimately registering the vaccine.

-November 7th, 2019: The Janssen division of Johnson & Johnson announced it had filed for two approvals from European Medicines Agency (EMA) for its 2-dose prime-boost Ebola Zaire protective vaccine regimen.
+- November 7th, 2019: The Janssen division of Johnson & Johnson announced it had filed for two approvals from European Medicines Agency (EMA) for its 2-dose prime-boost Ebola Zaire protective vaccine regimen.
+In September 2019, the EMA’s Committee for Medicinal Products for Human Use (CHMP) granted an Accelerated Assessment for these applications.

 - This is an interventional, single-arm, open-label, non-randomized, phase II study to accumulate additional data on immunogenicity and safety of Ad26.ZEBOV/MVA-BN®-Filo against Ebola virus disease.